-Skip to 3 minutes and 58 secondsdifferent ways: as agonists or antagonists.
-Agonistic way of acting means that after binding to the receptor a molecules activate the same sequence of biochemical events and its effect is similar to genuine hormone.
-However, when the binding of the molecule to the receptor leads to its blockage without triggering any further steps of hormonal regulation pathway we are dealing then with antagonistic way of action of the molecule.
-The molecules of plasticizers can either act as agonists or antagonists of steroid hormones, depends on receptor type or tissue specificity.
-Disrupting action of plasticizers molecules was postulated with reference to infertility development.
+Skip to 3 minutes and 49 seconds in two different ways: as agonists or antagonists.
+Agonistic way of acting means that after binding to the receptor, molecules activate the same sequence of biochemical events and their effect is similar to the genuine hormone.
+However, when the binding of the molecule to the receptor leads to its blockage without triggering any further steps of hormonal regulation pathway, we are dealing with the antagonistic way of molecule’s action.
+The molecules of plasticizers can either act as agonists or antagonists of steroid hormones depending on the receptor type or tissue specificity.
+Disrupting action of plasticizers’ molecules was postulated with reference to infertility development.

 Neuroendocrine homeostasis and endocrine-disrupting compounds

-This video shows connections between endocrine-disrupting compounds present in our diet and maintenance of neuroendocrine homeostasis.
+This video shows connections between endocrine-disrupting compounds present in our diet and the maintenance of neuroendocrine homeostasis.

-Jan Czerniecki discusses how the development of new technologies and new food packaging and storing materials made of plastic affects hormonal homeostasis.
-Some examples of disrupting effects of plasticizers on our body, including the neuroendocrine system, are also given.
+Jan Czerniecki explores how the development of new technologies, new food packaging and storing materials made of plastic affects hormonal homeostasis.
+Some examples of the disrupting effects of plasticizers on our body (including the neuroendocrine system) are also given.

 - Did you know about endocrine-disrupting compounds ?